How is Cider Made? Q&As for New Home Brewers

 Bottom-line “yeast is yeast”—all three types: baker’s yeast, winemaking yeast and brewer’s yeast are the same species, Saccharomyces cerevisiae.
 However, not all yeasts are equally valuable for the task at hand.

-Types of Yeasts found in Cider Brewing – There are a bunch of different yeast and bacteria species found in brewing – if you want to try something more exotic look into:
+Types of Yeasts found in Cider Brewing – There many different yeast and bacteria species found in wild fermentation – if you want to try something more exotic look into:

 – Saccharomyces cerevisiae – ‘Baker’s Yeast’ (different strains exist and are commonly used for making beer, wine, champagne, mead and cider)